Bempong-Sylvester-Obese/Bempong-Sylvester-Obese/README.md

 ## 🧑‍💻 About Me

 I'm an aspiring **Data Scientist** with a strong passion for **Artificial Intelligence, Data Science, Cybersecurity, and Agriculture**.
-My journey started with a background in **Computer Science and Environmental Engineering**, and I'm currently focused on building impactful solutions in **Tech, AgriTech, and FinTech**.
+I'm currently focused on building impactful solutions.

 ## 🛠️ Skills & Tools